Extended Warranty Costs by Vehicle Type

 How your vehicle type affects warranty pricing

 Different vehicle types have different repair costs, complexity levels, and failure patterns.
-These differences are reflected in extended warranty pricing, with some vehicle types costing significantly more to cover than others.
+These differences are reflected in extended warranty pricing, with some vehicle types costing more to cover than others.

 Sedan Warranty Costs